Painting instructor Rod Moore teaches plein air drawing to a group of Italiana Tours participants

 Afternoon Excursion

-After lunch, we hop on the bus into Urbania for a visit to the Chiesa dei Morti.
+After lunch, we hop on the bus to Urbania for a visit to the Chiesa dei Morti.
 Excursions are part of the daily rhythm here.
 During the week, participants will visit the market in Urbania and Raphael’s childhood home in Urbino, and take a cooking class at a 12th-century mill.

-I won’t spoil the surprise of what we found in the crypt of the Chiesa dei Morti—but trust me, it’s unforgettable.
+I won’t spoil the surprise of what we found in the crypt of the Chiesa dei Morti, but trust me, it’s unforgettable.

 While in Urbania, we stop to admire a view of the palace where the Duke of Urbino stayed when he was in town.
 Later in the week, the group will go to this location to do some plein air painting.